queebles/Text-Analysis/Alister Hardy Archives/README.md

 Data file not included in this repository.

 # data dictionary

-Subjects = keywords assigned by the administrators of the archives Text = verbatim accounts of individual experiences in the collection
+- Subjects: keywords assigned by the administrators of the archives
+- Text: verbatim accounts of individual experiences in the collection